Ebazhanov/linkedin-skill-assessments-quizzes/reactjs/reactjs-quiz.md

 - [ ] They use object destructructing instead of array destructructing.
 Wrap the poked and setPoked values in an array.
 - [x] poked and setPoked are not destructured in the correct order.

 #### Q128.
-This componenet is loaded dynamically.
+This component is loaded dynamically.
 What should you replace XXXX with to complete the code?

 ```javascript
 const OtherComponent = React.lazy(() => import('./OtherComponent.js'));